OsuwoJr/highpoint/README.md

 npm run preview
 ```

+## Deployment

+The site is configured for deployment on Vercel.
+To deploy:

+1. Push your code to GitHub
+2. Connect your repository to Vercel
+3. Vercel will automatically build and deploy your site

 ## Customization

-- Update salon information in each component
+- Update company information in relevant components
-- Replace placeholder images with actual salon photos in `/static/images/`
+- Replace placeholder images with actual project photos in `/static/images/`
-- Adjust services, team members, and pricing as needed in each page component
+- Adjust services, projects, and team members as needed in each page component

+## Project Structure

+- `/src/routes`: Page components and routing
+- `/src/lib/components`: Reusable UI components
+- `/static/images`: Project images and assets
+- `/src/app.css`: Global styles and CSS variables

+## Accessibility and Performance

+The website is built with accessibility in mind, featuring:
+- Semantic HTML
+- Appropriate color contrast
+- Keyboard navigation support
+- Screen reader friendly elements

+Performance optimizations include:
+- Optimized images
+- Minimal JavaScript
+- Efficient CSS with Tailwind

-## Image Requirements
+## License

-See `/static/images/README.md` for detailed image requirements and organization.
+All rights reserved.
+This project is proprietary to Highpoint Construction.